mkashwin/unifiednamespace/04_uns_historian/Readme.md

 ## The Logic for persisting the message into the historian
 The historian will be persisting all the MQTT messages in the raw format directly after extracting the timestamp from the message
-The message format is expected to be in JSON and should have an attribute `timestamp` If this attribute is missing the application will use the current time
+The message format is expected to be in JSON and should have an attribute `timestamp` The attribute key name is configurable in [settings.yaml](./settings.yaml) If this attribute is missing the application will use the current time
 ```python
 datetime.datetime.now()